BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 To enbale the MicroROS agent, please make the microros_ws bash, and do "colcon build":

-	- source .../microros_ws/install/setup.bash  #(recomend taking it out of the GitHub and make a copy, for the GitHub directory is shared by devices)
+	source .../microros_ws/install/setup.bash  #(recomend taking it out of the GitHub and make a copy, for the GitHub directory is shared by devices) cd /microros_ws
-	- cd /microros_ws
-	- colcon build
+	colcon build

 **To make bash, it can be done through going into bashrc:

-	-nano ~/.bashrc
+	nano ~/.bashrc
-	-source dir/setup.bash
+	source dir/setup.bash

   or, just go into the directory, and source the setup files:

-	-. install/setup.bash
+	. install/setup.bash

 The MicroROS agent can be run using the ros2 run command: